Skip to content

 The Power of a Name

 In Jewish thought, a name is not just a sound — it is a vessel for the soul.
-The Hebrew word for "name" (shem) shares a root with neshamah (soul).
+Our sources teach that the name (shem) is bound up with the neshamah (soul), so much so that the very letters of a person's name are tied to who they are.
 When parents choose a name, they are not just picking something that sounds nice.
 They are making a statement about who this child is meant to become.

 That is why, in my community, people do not take names lightly.
 A name carries legacy, meaning, and hope.
 It is the first word you hear as a baby and the last word inscribed on your gravestone.
 Choose wisely — it matters.